Common Weeds in Your North Carolina Yard

 Wild Onions

 Wild onions might sound harmless, but they are actually an extremely invasive weed in North Carolina.
 These onions are similar in appearance to the green onions and chives you’d find in the grocery store.
-The biggest difference is, you should be careful before eating them!
+The biggest difference is that you should be careful before eating them!
 Wild onions are edible, but there are several poisonous look-alikes you should avoid.
 All parts of an edible wild onion will have a strong onion smell.
-Getting rid of wild onions in your yard involves removing the stems and bulbs, then applying post-emergent herbicide.
+Getting rid of wild onions in your yard involves removing the stems and bulbs and then applying post-emergent herbicide.

 Ragweed